FAIR Fine Art Checklist

 What to tell the FAIR photograph specialist

-A short intake note helps the appraiser decide whether the first issue is mostly directional light exposure, broader color instability, framing history, or a combined condition problem.
+A short intake note helps the appraiser decide whether the issue is directional light exposure, broader color instability, framing history, or a combined condition problem.

 • State what is known versus assumed about the room placement, including which side likely faced the strongest light and whether that placement was long-term or recent.